Smith Tower: Sales and renovations

 In the spring of 2012 Smith Tower experienced a brief revitalization in the form of new companies moving into some of its empty floors including Portent, Inc., Aukema & Associates, Push Design, and Rialto Communications.

 In January 2015, Seattle-based real estate investment and operating company Unico Properties bought Smith Tower for $73.7 million.
 Later that year, the new owners stopped the visitor tour and began remodeling the public areas, including the Chinese Room, which had been closed since 2014.
 A new speakeasy-themed restaurant, with Prohibition era-inspired food and drink was built on the observatory floor, in the same space as the Chinese Room, which was permanently closed.
 Parts of the Chinese Room decor and furniture, such as the Wishing Chair and carved teak ceilings, were used in this new restaurant.

 A revised Smith Tower self-guided visitor tour, with new exhibits, resumed on August 25, 2016, along with the opening of the observation floor bar, open to tour ticket holders at a cost of $19.14 — the price being a reference to the date of the building.
 A discount is offered with a Washington State driver's license.
 Access to the bar without paying for the tour requires a cover charge of about half that price.
 A new retail store on the ground floor was also opened following the renovation.
 The building was sold to Goldman Sachs in October 2018 as part of a $750 million package of Unico properties in Seattle and Denver.

+The building was put up for sale in 2023 and sold in August 2024 to GT Capital, investment firms, and several unnamed "prominent Seattle families".
+By the end of the year, eleven new leases had been signed for space in the building, including a ground-floor space for Cafe Vita; 55 percent remained unoccupied.